Consensys/besu-plugins/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/ConsenSys/besu-plugins/blob/master/LICENSE)
 [![Discord](https://img.shields.io/badge/Chat-on%20Discord-blue)](https://discord.com/invite/TCtK3YM)

 **Quorum Besu Plugins** allows to extend the Hyperledger Besu functionality.
 It uses the Plugin API to retrieve data from any Besu network, public or permissioned and feed it into an application or system.

-- Kafka plugin

-This plugin can help add more monitoring functionality or stream event data to a third party application.
-The API exposes data about the following components:
+This API exposes data about the following components:

 - Blocks
 - Balances